Statement Of Commitment to Diversity, Equity, and Inclusion

 At our core, we are an organization that is defined by its people and communities accelerating change, it is written into our very name.
 We do not minimize the challenges inherent to creating change, and believe it is part of our mission to interrogate ugly histories and current realities, and constantly learn, test, and collaborate until a new, better way of doing things is the standard.
 We believe that the solutions to our most difficult equity and environmental challenges are already being articulated in the communities that are impacted, and we seek to be a strong partner in securing resources, technical assistance, and government capacity to amplify and accelerate these remedies.
 To that end, we commit to building and sustaining an organization that represents all communities, to creating an atmosphere where we can bring our full selves to our work, and to directing our energy, diverse perspectives, and broad capacities to the task of renewing our region.

 Implementation Goals and Activities:

 We have formally engaged in Diversity Equity and Inclusion (DEI) work since 2016 and created an ad hoc DEI committee including our staff, board, and auxiliary board in April 2019.
 We approached this as a process of continuous improvement, reflection and learning with the goal of integrating DEI into our programs and operations.
 This process includes the following ongoing activities:

-- Expand representation of BIPOCs at all levels of the organization, including senior leadership.
+- Expand BIPOC representation at all levels of the organization, including senior and governing leadership.